kon172verma/automotive-rag/docs/datastore.md

 - it leaves room for hierarchical metadata without redesigning the data model

 For this repo, the best first tradeoff is not the most specialized retrieval engine.
 It is the one that gives strong retrieval, clean metadata modeling, and easy observability in one place.

+Practical note:

+- `Weaviate/Chroma` are reasonable if we want faster experimentation with more built-in abstractions
+- `Pinecone` is a strong managed option if we want more hosted retrieval components with less infrastructure work
+- `PostgreSQL + pgvector` still remains the clearest default for this repo because of metadata modeling, inspectability, and learning value

 ## Decision Details